vuejs/docs/src/guide/scaling-up/tooling.md

 [Vue CLI](https://cli.vuejs.org/) is the official webpack-based toolchain for Vue.
 It is now in maintenance mode and we recommend starting new prjects with Vite unless you rely on specific webpack-only features.
 Vite will provide superior developer experience in most cases.

+### Note on In-Browser Template Compilation

+When using Vue without a build step, component templates are written either directly in the page's HTML or as inlined JavaScript strings.
+In such cases, Vue needs to ship the template compiler to the browser in order to perform on-the-fly template compilation.
+On the other hand, the compiler would be unnecessary if we pre-compile the templates with a build step.
+To reduce client bundle size, Vue provides [different "builds"](https://unpkg.com/browse/vue@3/dist/) optimized for different use cases.

+- Build files that start with `vue.runtime.*` are **runtime-only builds**: they do not include the compiler.
+When using these builds, all templates must be pre-compiled via a build step.

+- Build files that do not include `.runtime` are **full builds**: they include the compiler and support compiling templates directly in the browser.
+However, they will increase the payload by ~14kb.

+Our default tooling setups use the runtime-only build since all templates in SFCs are pre-compiled.
+If for some reason you need in-browser template compilation even with a build step, you can do so by configuring the build tool to alias `vue` to `vue/dist/vue.esm-bundler.js` instead.

+If you are looking for a lighter-weight alternative for no-build-step usage, check out [petite-vue](https://github.com/vuejs/petite-vue).

 ## IDE Support

 - The recommended IDE setup is [VSCode](https://code.visualstudio.com/) + the [Volar](https://github.com/johnsoncodehk/volar) extension.
 Volar provides syntax highlighting, TypeScript support, and intellisense for template expressions and component props.